NVIDIA/Megatron-LM/README.md

 However, steps 1 and 2 can be replaced by using one of the pretrained models mentioned above.

-We've provided several scripts for pretraining both BERT and GPT-2, as well as scripts for both zero-shot and fine-tuned downstream tasks including MNLI, RACE, WikiText, and LAMBADA evaluation.
+We've provided several scripts for pretraining both BERT and GPT-2 in [`examples`](./examples) directory, as well as scripts for both zero-shot and fine-tuned downstream tasks including MNLI, RACE, WikiText, and LAMBADA evaluation.
 There is also a script for GPT-2 interactive text generation.

 <a id="training"></a>
 # Training